hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/kazarinov/instructions/command_instruction_mexiron.md

 2. **Valid Input Test:** The `test_command_instruction_mexiron_valid_input` now has a meaningful example input.
 This is essential for ensuring you're testing the function on something similar to what it will receive in the real world.

-3. **Invalid Input Test:** The `test_command_instruction_mexiron_invalid_input_type` demonstrates testing for a common error scenario: invalid input type.
+3. **Invalid Input Test:** The `test_command_instruction_mexiron_invalid_input_type` demonStartes testing for a common error scenario: invalid input type.
 This is vital for robustness.
 You should add more tests for different forms of invalid input (missing keys, incorrect data types, etc.)

 **How to use this template with your code:**